sradics/digital-garden/_notes/How to Take Smart Notes.md

 That means that the most important step is to get started. — location: [2233](kindle://book?action=open&asin=B09V5M8FR5&location=2233) ^ref-17037

 ---
-One of the most difficult tasks is to rigorously delete what has no function within an argument – “kill your darlings.” — location: [2246](kindle://book?action=open&asin=B09V5M8FR5&location=2246) ^ref-35364
+**One of the most difficult tasks is to rigorously delete what has no function within an argument – “kill your darlings.”** — location: [2246](kindle://book?action=open&asin=B09V5M8FR5&location=2246) ^ref-35364

 ---
-This becomes much easier when you move the questionable passages into another document and tell yourself you might use them later. — location: [2247](kindle://book?action=open&asin=B09V5M8FR5&location=2247) ^ref-20468
+**This becomes much easier when you move the questionable passages into another document and tell yourself you might use them later**. — location: [2247](kindle://book?action=open&asin=B09V5M8FR5&location=2247) ^ref-20468

 ---
 every single time I cut something, I copy it into the other document, — location: [2248](kindle://book?action=open&asin=B09V5M8FR5&location=2248) ^ref-27981